open5e/open5e/source/classes/bard.rst

 ^^^^^^^^^^^^

-At 3rd level, you delve into the advanced techniques of a bard college of your choice: the College of Lore or the College of Valor, both detailed at the end of
+At 3rd level, you delve into the advanced techniques of a bard college of your choice, such as the College of Lore.

-the class description.
 Your choice grants you features at 3rd level and  again  at  6th  and  14th  level.

 Expertise
 ^^^^^^^^^